aduh95/html-generator/README.md

 This project is still under developpment, the API may change at any moment.
 Feel free to contribute or to raise an issue.

-This project aims to generate valid and XSS-safe HTML from friendly PHP command.
+This project aims to generate valid and XSS-safe HTML from friendly PHP commands.
 You can use some of the the [jQuery DOM manipulations](http://api.jquery.com/category/manipulation/) methods, because I missed some of them in PHP.
 The project is built on PHP's [DOM functions](http://php.net/manual/en/book.dom.php), though the performance are quite good.
+The goal is to be able to "get rid of the `?>` closing tags", to improve readability, even for people who do not know PHP at all.

 Here is an overview: